westonkl/InterviewPrep/README.md

 **Python** is a high-level, interpreted, dynamically typed, general-purpose programming language.

-What are lists and tuples and what are their differences:
+What are lists and tuples and what are their differences?:
 - Both sequence data types (can hold multiple types)
 - Lists are mutable - changeable
 - Tuples are immutable